esoutham-lvt/ft232r_prog/README.md

 # ft232r_prog

+This project is a fork of [kiwitea/ft232r_prog](https://github.com/kiwitea/ft232r_prog)

-The `ft232r_prog` (v1.25) program provides a Linux command-line interface for reconfiguring the FT232R chip, eliminating the need for FTDI's MProg/FTProg (MS-Windows) packages.
+The `ft232r_prog` (v1.26) program provides a Linux command-line interface for reconfiguring the FT232R chip, eliminating the need for FTDI's MProg/FTProg (MS-Windows) packages.

 This is copy of the code by Marc Lord, http://rtr.ca/ft232r/